Robert Thomas Jones (engineer)

-Robert T. Jones, (May 28, 1910 – August 11, 1999), was an aerodynamicist and aeronautical engineer for NACA and later NASA.
+Robert T. Jones, (May 28, 1910 – August 11, 1999), was an American aerodynamicist and aeronautical engineer for NACA and later NASA.
 He was known at NASA as "one of the premier aeronautical engineers of the twentieth century".
-The papers of Robert T. Jones are in the Stanford University Libraries archives.

 Early experience

 Jones grew up in the American Midwest farming community of Macon, Missouri.
 Fascinated by airplanes, he attended Macon High School, built model airplanes from kits and scale drawings, and read aviation magazines and National Advisory Committee for Aeronautics (NACA) technical reports.
 He attended the University of Missouri for one year, but dropped out to join the Marie Meyer Flying Circus.
 There he took flying lessons in return for doing engineering maintenance, as he described it, "carrying gas and patching wing tips".